rhinobase/react-bluesky/CONTRIBUTING.md

 ## License

-By contributing your code to the `hono-rate-limiter` GitHub repository, you agree to license your contribution under the MIT license.
+By contributing your code to the `react-bluesky` GitHub repository, you agree to license your contribution under the MIT license.